 Oregon Clam Chowder

 - 1 pound clams, fresh or canned finely chopped

 - 1 large white onion, diced

 - 2 large cloves of garlic, mashed or finely chopped

 - 1 pound of bacon, finely chopped before cooking

-- 8 medium red potatoes
+- 8 medium red potatoes, washed and diced

 - 46 ounces of clam juice

 - 4 cups half and half